|Back to Main Print This Page Email to a Friend|

 Unfortunately, all DMARDs tend to lose effectiveness over time.
 Patients rarely use one drug for more than 2 years.
 Combining DMARDs with each other or with other types of drugs offers the best approach for many patients.

 All DMARDs may produce stomach and intestinal side effects, and, over the long term, each poses some risk for rare but serious reactions.
 (In some cases, however, they may be less harmful than long-term NSAID treatment.)

 Methotrexate.
-Methotrexate (Rheumatrex, Trexall, generic) acts as an anti-inflammatory drug and is generally the most frequently used DMARD, particularly for severe disease.
-Methotrexate starts working within 3 - 6 weeks, but its full effect may not occur until after 12 weeks of treatment.
+Methotrexate (Rheumatrex, Trexall, Otrexup, generic) acts as an anti-inflammatory drug and is generally the most frequently used DMARD, particularly for severe disease.
+Methotrexate starts working within 3 to 6 weeks, but its full effect may not occur until after 12 weeks of treatment.

-About 20% of patients withdraw from methotrexate because of its side effects.
+Some patients have to stop taking methotrexate because of its side effects.
 They include nausea and vomiting, rash, mild hair loss, headache, mouth sores, and muscle aches.
 Methotrexate reduces levels of folic acid (folate) in the body, which can lead to some of these side effects.
 Doctors may prescribe folic acid supplements to prevent side effects.
-However, some research suggests that folic acid may interfere with methotrexate’s effectiveness.
+However, some research suggests that folic acid may interfere with methotrexate's effectiveness.

 Methotrexate is usually given as pills.
 Patients who need higher doses can take it as an injection.
 Methotrexate has fewer serious toxic effects than many DMARDs.
 Although these severe reactions are rare, they may include: